-§ 140-80.1-245 Responsibility of Bidders and Offerors
+§ 130-30-240 Responsibility and Responsiveness of Bidders and Vendors

-- Awards shall be made only to responsible contractors.
-To be determined responsible, a prospective contractor must: - (1) Have adequate financial resources to perform the contract, or the ability to obtain them: - (2) Be able to comply with the required delivery or performance schedule; - (3) Have a satisfactory performance record; - (4) Have a satisfactory record of integrity and business ethics; - (5) Have the necessary organization, experience, and skills, (or the ability to obtain them), required to successfully perform the contract; - (6) Have the necessary production, construction, and technical equipment facilities, or the ability to obtain them; and - (7) Be otherwise qualified and eligible to receive an award under applicable laws and rules. - (b) Obtaining information.
-Prior to award, the CHCC P&S Director shall obtain information from the bidder or offeror necessary to make a determination of responsibility using the factors in subsection (a) above.
-The unreasonable failure of a bidder or offeror to promptly supply information in connection with an inquiry with respect to responsibility may be grounds for determination of non-responsibility with respect to that bidder or offeror. - (c) Right of non-disclosure.
-Information furnished by a bidder or offeror pursuant to subsection (b) may not be disclosed outside of the office of the CHCC P&S Director, or any other government official involved without prior consent by the bidder or offeror.
+- (a) Awards shall be made only to responsible and responsive contractors.
+To be determined responsible, a prospective contractor must: - (1) Have adequate financial resources to perform the contract, or the ability to obtain them: - (2) Be able to comply with the required delivery or performance schedule; - (3) Have a satisfactory performance record; - (4) Have a satisfactory record of integrity and business ethics; - (5) Have the necessary organization, experience, and skills, (or the ability to obtain them), required to successfully perform the contract; - (6) Have the necessary production, construction, and technical equipment facilities, or the ability to obtain them; and - (7) Be otherwise qualified and eligible to receive an award under applicable laws and rules.